 - Patient Education: Individualized plan for optimal oral health.

 On-site periodontal surgeries provided for adults and children include:

 - Other Surgical Procedures

 On-site cosmetic dentistry procedures provided for adults and children include:

 - Veneers: A veneer is a custom-made shell that covers the front side of the tooth.
 Veneers are used to treat spaces between teeth and teeth that are permanently stained, crooked, chipped, or worn.

 - Dental Implants: An artificial tooth that is surgically placed to replace lost teeth or provide support for dentures.

-- Crowns: Dental crowns cover the natural crown of a tooth or is used to support a dental bridge.
+- Crowns: Dental crowns cover the natural crown of a tooth or are used to support a dental bridge.

 - Bridges: Dental bridges are fixed or removable teeth used to replace missing teeth.